yavook/kiwi-scp/README.md

 Run in a root shell or use `sudo sh` instead for system-wide installation.

 You should now be able to run `kiwi init --show` and see the default configuration file.
-This downloads the latest version of the main kiwi-config executable and sets it up for you.
+This downloads the latest version of the main kiwi-scp executable and sets it up for you.

 ### Adjusting environment for `kiwi`

-`kiwi-config` depends on Python 3.6 (or later), [pipenv](https://pipenv.pypa.io/), and [less](http://www.greenwoodsoftware.com/less/) being in your `$PATH`.
+`kiwi-scp` depends on Python 3.6 (or later), [pipenv](https://pipenv.pypa.io/), and [less](http://www.greenwoodsoftware.com/less/) being in your `$PATH`.

 In some cases, notably when using a multi-version system such as